-'Historic Ghost Tour Guide' means an employee in respect of whom the provisions of Part IV apply.
+'Ghost Tour Guide' means an employee in respect of whom the provisions of Appendix 1 - Ghost Tour Guides, of this Award apply.

-'Normal salary rate' means an employee's normal salary exclusive of all allowances.
+'Normal salary rate' means an employee's normal salary exclusive of all allowances and penalty payments as prescribed by Part II - Salary and Related Matters, Clause 3 Salaries and Loadings of this Award.

-'Not Available Days' are the days that Rostered Day Workers employed in the Tourism Operations Department are able to request that they not be rostered for duty.
+'Not Available Days' are the days that Rostered Day Workers are able to request that they not be rostered for duty.